leftfield-geospatial/orthority/README.rst

 .. cli_end

-Options for the output files and orthorectification algorithm are common to all orthorectification sub-commands.
+Options for configuring output images are common to all sub-commands.

 .. note::